AAMasters/ALGOToken/labs/algo-token-playground/README.md

 `<contract>.algofees-unregisterminer <minerAddress>`

-Unregisters a miner from the AlgoFees.
+Unregisters a miner from the IntelliFees.
 * `minerAddress`: the address of the IntelliMiner contract

 >Example: `fees1.algofees-unregisterminer miner_0`